-Observe – how many tracks have you seen made, and really paid attention?
+Observe with focus – how many tracks have you seen made, and really paid attention?

-Patterns – of tracks.
-Fred and Wilma are walking slowly down a flat road covered by 1/2 inch of new snow.
+Look for patterns – Fred and Wilma are walking slowly down a flat road covered by 1/4 inch of new snow.
 Wilma is explaining some complicated thing to Fred, who likes to be sure he understands so he asks lots of questions.
-Fred likes to look you in the eye, so he stops and turns a little towards Wilma every time he asks a question, the resumes his direction of travel.
-Each time Wilma slows, and then chugs right ahead explaining her way down the road.
+Fred likes to look you in the eye, so he slows and turns a little towards Wilma every time he asks a question, then resumes his regular pace.
+Each time, Wilma slows a bit, but keeps walking right ahead, explaining her way down the road.

 Write descriptions – pick some sign of weathering then describe it and its changes as accurately as you can.
 Read your description aloud, correct it, and put that away for a few days.
 Next time you think of it read it again … repeat until you can’t find any more changes to make.
 Now have another tracker read it to see if it makes sense to them, or if you missed something.
 You will learn from this one!

 Trails can have age indicators – so use them also.
 You may find one clear and certain age indicator for the trail that puts everything else in its proper time-perspective.
 And keep in mind that when you’re following a trail, one direction is going only further back in time, sometimes a lot.